 Keep the Stand-Up Meeting Shorter

-A scrum meeting is defined as a “timeboxed event,” which means it’s kept within a short time frame of five to fifteen minutes.
+Stand-ups are considered as a scrum tradition.
+However, even if you decide to go with Kanban or other workflow management method it is a good idea to keep these daily meetings as a ritual.
+A scrum or kanban meeting (whatever you prefer) is defined as a “timeboxed event,” which means it’s kept within a short time frame of five to fifteen minutes.
 A meeting where participants sit around a conference table tends to run 34% longer than a stand-up meeting.
 Just because a meeting is longer doesn’t mean it’s more productive, either.

 Stay on Top of Your Daily Huddle Topics